 ?filter=*tablename*/*fieldname* eq *value*

-The field must be of type string and neither tablename or fieldname can contain spaces.
+The field must be of type number, datetime, or string.
+The tablename or fieldname values can't contain spaces.

-In our example, the name of the table is Store, the name of the field is Territory, and the value we want to filter on is NC:
+In our example, the name of the table is Geo, the name of the field is Region, and the value we want to filter on is Central:

-Your browser adds special characters to represent slashes and spaces, so you end up with:
+Your browser adds special characters to represent slashes, spaces, and apostrophes, so you end up with something like:

 Save the report.

 See the article Filter a report using query string parameters in the URL for much more detail.

 Share the filtered report

 When you share the report, clear the Send email notification to recipients check box.